 We’re ready to deliver the next phase of Arklow Bank Wind Park.
 This will help hit Ireland’s annual carbon reduction commitments while creating local jobs.

 Arklow Bank Wind Park will also contribute significantly to Ireland’s green economic recovery, delivering much needed jobs and investment.
 It will deliver €860 million gross value-added (GVA) to the island of Ireland, €430 million of which will be delivered to Wicklow and north Wexford directly.
 The project will create 10,500 FTE years nationally, 4,800 of which will be local.
 These figures are substantial, considering the project is being developed in a jurisdiction without any experience in offshore wind, or any established supply chain.
-Indeed, Arklow Bank Wind Park as a front-runner project in the Irish Sea will act as an offshore wind test case for the State, for the grid and for Ireland’s indigenous supply chain in the first half of this decade.
+Indeed, Arklow Bank Wind Park as a front-runner project in the Irish Sea will act as an offshore wind test case for the State, for the grid and for Ireland’s indigenous supply chain.
 For more about Arklow Bank Wind Park, click here.

 Looking to the second half of the decade, we expect our subsequent blue sea projects, Braymore Wind Park off the port of Drogheda in the north Irish Sea and Celtic Sea Array off the Waterford and Suir Estuary, could power Ireland’s push towards 2030 targets and contribute significant gross value added to the national and local economy.

 Braymore Wind Park is situated in water depths suitable for fixed turbine installations and is located around 18km from both Dunany Point in County Louth at its most northern point and from Braymore Point in County Dublin at its most southern point.
 SSE Renewables recently secured a Foreshore License to facilitate surveys of the seabed at Braymore to enhance our understanding of met ocean conditions and environmental mapping at the site.
-We believe Braymore will be capable of generating around 800MW of renewable energy, powering approximately 835,000 homes annually.
+We believe Braymore will be capable of generating around 1,000MW of renewable energy, powering over 1 million homes annually.
 For more on Braymore Wind Park, click here.